 The Mickey short is decent enough, but Bongo is kind of a slog, and the filler segments feel more padded and pointless than ever.

 Three Caballeros was probably the highlight of this era, if for no other reason than its utter insanity and surrealism.
 But Fun and Fancy Free has none of that.
 But it does have ventriloquist dummies!

 I don’t think you could name a weirder Disney movie than The Three Caballeros.
 That itself isn’t a bad thing (it has always baffled me that so many people consider “weird” to be a negative connotation).
-If anything, the weirdness is the saving grace of The Three Caballeros.
+If anything, the weirdness is the saving grace of the film.
 As the second film in Disney’s oft-forgotten “Package Film Era,” The Three Caballeros is another example of shorter segments haphazardly strewn together and labeled as a ‘feature film’ within the Disney canon.

 The Three Caballeros is also akin to being Walt Disney Animation Studio’s first sequel, as it is something of a follow-up to Disney’s previous package film, Saludos Amigos.
 Not so much in storyline (Disney Animation has only seen three canonical narrative continuations in their entire history, the first of which didn’t happen until 1990), but in that it features Donald Duck in a Latin American setting, and brings back the character of José Carioca the Brazilian parrot.